- Define communication and discuss its importance for our lives.

 Being able to effectively communicate one’s needs, feelings and emotions is critical to lifelong success.
 Effective communication helps us better understand people or situations and enables us to build trusting and respectful relationships, resolve conflicts, and create environments where ideas, problem solving, and empathy can flourish.

 As simple as communication seems, much of what we try to communicate to others—and what others try to communicate to us—gets misunderstood.
 Our ability to communicate and understand others is dependent upon how we interpret and make meaning out of the information we take in.
 We take in this information using our senses, including hearing what others say, seeing body language, and experiencing emotional responses.
 We then make meaning out of the information.
 Challenges to communication occur when we consider the fact that the ways we interpret and make meaning of information varies from person to person.
 Miscommunications can cause conflict and frustration in personal and professional relationships.
-The way we make meaning of information is a result of our early experiences, our beliefs and values, and other influences.
+The way we make meaning of information is a result of our early experiences, our beliefs, values, and other influences.
 Pause for a moment and think about situations in your own life where communication seemed successful and unsuccessful.
 What feelings did you associate with these situations?
 Perhaps excitement, contentment or relief when communication was effective?
 Frustration, anger or disappointment when effective communication seemed difficult to achieve?

 What is Communication?

 Effective communication involves a variety skills, including nonverbal communication, active listening, emotional awareness, and the ability to manage stress.
 Communication can be achieved through spoken language, as well as through facial expressions, gestures, movements, postures, and touch.
-Pictures, images and written symbols are means to communicate.
+Pictures, images and written symbols are additional means to communicate.
 No matter the method, effective communication can help support and improve relationships, teamwork, decision-making and problem solving.
 According to researchers Robert Stillman and Ellin Siegel-Causey (1989), people communicate for different reasons:

 - To affect another person’s behavior